kenhkan/noflo-woute/README.md

 * body: the body to be sent back
 * reqres: the request/response object

 Note that only the response object is required.
-This implies response object needs to be the last of these packets to hit the adapter.
+This implies that for 'ToPorts', the request/response object needs to be the last of these packets to hit the adapter.
 Otherwise, the adapter would have no clue when to apply these on the response object.

 ### Notes